Grief & travel: practical ideas for how to heal and cope on the road.

 I remember thinking about it on the plane to London, so I actively decided to make an extra effort to help others when the opportunities arose.
 And somehow with travel, they always do.

 Like this, one day a fellow traveler stopped me in Mayfair.
 Her phone had died and she was totally lost.
-She was a bit panicked about getting across town in time for an event.
+She was a bit panicked about getting across town in time for an important event.

 So, we used my phone to research the quickest way back.
 It was such a simple thing to do.
 She was very grateful, and I was happy to help.
 We both walked away feeling better.

-Take Walks
+Take Walks, Lots of Walks

-I walked.
-And Walked.
-And walked some more.
 It was invigorating and therapeutic all at the same time.

 On a side note, if you love to walk or hike then you will love Cornwall.
 The South West Coast Path that runs the entire coastline of Cornwall is said to be one of the best walks in the world.
 I whole-heartedly agree!